Top Payment Gateway Providers in Australia

 2. Do they offer an integrated or hosted API?

-Some websites allow customers to make payments on their platform.
-In contrast, others require opening a pop-up window to verify the customer account and process the payment on a partner platform – for example, PayPal.
+Some websites allow customers to make payments directly on their platform, while others require opening a pop-up window to verify the customer account and process the payment on a partner platform, such as PayPal.

-When choosing between the two, make sure to have a discussion internally about which option might be better for your customers.
-If you have a complex payment workflow and want to have control over the customer journey, then an integrated API will be better.
-If you are looking for an off-the-shelf solution that works, a hosted API will be a better option.
+When deciding between the two options, it is important to have an internal discussion about what will work best for your customers.
+If you have a complex payment workflow and want full control over the customer journey, an integrated API is likely the better choice.
+On the other hand, if you are looking for a ready-made solution that is easy to implement, a hosted API may be more suitable.

 3. What’s the settlement time?